openaddresses/openaddresses/scripts/no/README.md

 The Norwegian Address data is located at: http://data.kartverket.no/download/content/elveg-utm-33-hele-landet behind a registration wall.
 The archive consists of 400+ zip files using Norway-specific SOS format.

 Requirements:
-GDAL with support for the Norwegian SOSI format
+GDAL with support for the Norwegian SOSI format.
 Instructions can be found here: http://trac.osgeo.org/gdal/wiki/SOSI

 It takes a zip file as a command line argument, unzips everything and converts all Adresser.SOS into their respective CSV files.
 ```